 All passengers must check-in online from 15 days up to the deadline of 4 hours before the scheduled flight departure time.

 To check-in online: Go to the Manage my Booking section on ryanair.com and print out boarding passes.
 If you do not have baggage to check, you can go straight to the security check point with your boarding pass.

 4. At the Airport

-Passengers are required to print boarding passes during the online check-in deadline.
-Passengers failing to do so will be charged a re-issue fee:
+Passengers flying with Ryanair are required to print boarding passes during the online check-in deadline.
+Otherwise, passengers failing to do so will be charged a re-issue fee:

-Baggage passing the defined weight limits are subject to fees per extra kilogram:
+Baggage passing the defined weight limits is subject to fees per extra kilogram: